Performance guarantees for model-based Approximate Dynamic Programming in continuous spaces: Proof of Infinity-norm bound

-where the first inequality holds by Lemma \ref{lemma:approxLP_for_Q_solves_min_1norm} because $\tilde{Q}$ is also feasible for \eqref{eq:LP_approach_to_ADP_iterated_Qform}, the second inequality by assuming w.l.o.g. that $c(x,u)$ is a probability distribution, the third inequality is an application of the triangle inequality, the first equality stems directly from the definition of $\tilde{Q}$, and the final is an algebraic manipulation.
+where the first inequality holds by Lemma \ref{lemma:approxLP_for_Q_solves_min_1norm} because $\tilde{Q}$ is also feasible for \eqref{eq:LP_approach_to_ADP_iterated_Qform}, the second inequality by assuming without loss of generality that $c(x,u)$ is a probability measure, the third inequality is an application of the triangle inequality, the first equality stems directly from the definition of $\tilde{Q}$, and the final is an algebraic manipulation.
+As this argumentation holds for any $\hat{Q}\in\hat{\mcal{F}}(\mcal{X} \times \mcal{U})$, the result follows. \end{IEEEproof}